vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Hero can control war machine affected by this bonus

-- id: creature identifier of affected war machine
+- subtype: creature identifier of affected war machine
 - val: chance to control unit, percentage

 ### CHANGES_SPELL_COST_FOR_ALLY